aliuosio/mage2.docker/README.md

 ### Todos
 * ~~fix exchangeMagentoEnv on OSX due to docker-sync~~
+* add container for CSS Generation using LESS AND SASS
 * add prompt to install.sh for ssl or non-ssl config of nginx
 * add instructions to README for adding existing projects to this Docker Stack
 * add prompt o choose between nginx wiht pagespeed or apache without pagespeed